 Part-time tuition fees

-UK and EU students The standard fee for part-time UK and EU students enrolling on this foundation degree in 2017 is £903 per 15 credit module.
+UK and EU students The standard fee for part-time UK and EU students enrolling on this foundation degree is £1,156 per 15 credit module.

 Every course has day-to-day costs for basic books, stationery, printing and photocopying.
 The amounts vary between courses.